The High Road (JoJo album): Release and promotion

-Promotion

 On September 20, 2006, fans were able to buy from the iTunes Store snippets of three of JoJo's songs from the album, including "The Way You Do Me", "Let It Rain" and "This Time".
 The three promotional singles were released to raise hype for the album, after the success of the lead single.
 On September 27, JoJo performed "Too Little Too Late" and "This Time" on MTV's TRL.
 On September 28, AOL released Sessions@AOL, an exclusive performance from JoJo.
 During the performance, she performed the singles "Too Little Too Late" and "How to Touch a Girl", as well as two of JoJo's personal favorites, "This Time" and "The Way You Do Me", which had both been released as promotional singles before the album's release.

 Though there has not been an official tour, she has been performing with a live band as part of the Six Flags Starburst Thursday Night Concert series during the summer of 2007.
 During some of these shows she has included medleys of her favorite popular songs from Beyoncé ("Déjà Vu"), Kelly Clarkson ("Since U Been Gone"), SWV, Gnarls Barkley, Jackson 5, Justin Timberlake ("My Love"), Maroon 5 ("Makes Me Wonder"), Usher, Carlos Santana, Jill Scott, Michael Jackson, George Benson, Musiq Soulchild, and Amy Winehouse ("Rehab", replacing the title with "Boston").
 In November 2007, JoJo she toured in Brasil at the Live Pop Rock Brasil.